visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The 2D R-Z data.

-Now we'll show the Python code to generate a simulated x ray looking down the Z Axis and the resulting image. ::
+Now we will show the Python code to generate a simulated x ray looking down the Z Axis and the resulting image. ::

   params = GetQueryParameters("XRay Image")